aigamstat/aigamstat.github.io/index.md

 ---
 # [Latest News](./news.html)

+## 2025 Student Paper Competition
+#### Dec 6th, 2024
+### Application deadline: Friday, December 13, 2024 at 11:59 pm EST
+The AIG is pleased to announce that the 2025 Student Paper Competition is now open for submissions!
+If you have submitted a paper either on or after December 13, 2023, related to the development and/or application of statistical methods to problems in astronomy, astrophysics, or cosmology, you may be eligible to enter!
+The winner and up to four additional finalists will receive cash prizes and present their work at JSM 2025 in Nashville, Tennessee, USA.
+Please see the <a href="./competition/">Competitions</a> page for additional details on eligibility and submission requirements.
+A collection of previous winners can be found [here](./competition/winners.html). **We strongly encourage students from groups underrepresented in statistics and/or astronomy to apply!**

 ## Finalists of the 2024 Student Paper Competition
 #### Oct 17, 2024
 - **Samantha Berek (Toronto)** *The HERBAL Model: A Hierarchical Errors-in-variables Bayesian Lognormal Hurdle Model for Galactic Globular Cluster Populations*